Know How to Import PST to Office 365 Shared Mailbox – Complete Guide

 Once you have made the CSV file, go back to the Import data window and upload the .csv file.

-1. In Import data window, select the following checkboxes and click on Next.
+1. In the Import data window, select the following checkboxes and click on Next.

 - I’m done uploading my files